yeekian/tp/docs/DeveloperGuide.md

 - `DeleteStudentCommand.execute(AppState appState, HashMap<String, String> arguments)`: Removes a student via the following
   steps:
-    1. Retrieves and validates the matriculation number from arguments, throwing `IllegaValueException` exception if matriculation number is null.
+    1. Retrieves and validates the matriculation number from arguments, throwing `IllegalValueException` exception if matriculation number is null.
     2. Searches for and deletes the student from `AppState`.
 Throws `StudentNotFoundException` if no student matching the matriculation number is found.